OliverSmithMQStaff/COMP2150-Ass1-SceneTesting/README.md

 # COMP2150-Ass1-LevelDesign
+*(Please note that the repository has been set up for Unity version 2019.4.19f1)*

 The following template repository includes the 2D Game Kit provided by Unity, albeit with a few minor changes (in the form of additional prefabs).
 The 2D Game Kit will be used to create a simple platformer.
+Opening the project in Unity for the first time may take a bit of time.

 Your task is to design **three levels**.
 The requirements are: